firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 The idea is to switch from Object Oriented mentality and stateful objects to more functional way of doing things when only data is passed through your system.

-I am working on this motivational portal and for the sake of example let's pretend we have only the following models: `User`, `Motivation`, `Shop`, `Role`.
+I am working on this motivational portal.
+Let's use a concept from the project for the sake of example.
+The models involved in this example are `User`, `Motivation`, `Shop` and `Role`.

-`Motivation` is some data that defines which `Shop` user has access to and his `Role` in regards to this access.
+`Motivation` is some data that defines `Shop` to which `User` has access to in a given month and his `Role` in regards to that.
 Each month a `User` can be assigned to different `Shops` and different `Roles`.
 Say, an employee this month and shop manager the next month.
 I call such managers "chief" since manager was already taken.

 ## Stuff everything into model